Runners knee recovery: an intro

 The pain is felt in, behind or around the knee cap.
 It is often worse when running downhill or doing squats.

-Being overweight doesn’t mean you shouldn’t run, but you do need to be careful – because it is a high impact activity.
-You should however build up gradually in order to take care of your joints.
+No, not necessarily.
+However if you are overweight you just need to be a bit more careful – because running is a high impact activity.
+You should build up your running gradually in order to take care of your joints.
 Make sure you are leaving enough time between runs for rest and recovery is important – as is doing strength exercises to build the strength in muscles.

 Who is at risk of runners knee?

-Running places much more impact on a joint than walking.
-As such if you are unable to run due to pain in the knee, it may be that walking is tolerable and will rebuild fitness and muscle strength as the knee recovers.
+Running places much more impact on your joints than walking does.
+If you can’t run due to pain in the knee, it may be that walking is tolerable and will help rebuild or maintain fitness and muscle strength as the knee recovers.
+If walking is pain free then it could play a key role in your runners knee recovery plan.

-If you run with an injury, which alters your posture and running gait, you risk damaging your knees further due to stresses being put on your knees in a direction and way they were not designed for.
+If you run with an injury, it will likely alter your posture and running gait.
+By doing this you risk damaging your knees further due to stresses being put on your knees in a direction and way they were not designed for.

 Should you run with runners knee if it still hurts?

 Listen to your body.
 The more you run the more proficient you will become at interpreting the sensations of your body.
-Ignoring niggles is likely to them getting worse, so make sure to do strenghtening exercises
+Take time to do the strengthening exercises we have suggested.
+Bring these exercises into your daily routine for a week whilst resting from running.
+Then you can try a run again and see how it feels.

 Is runners knee linked to knee damage?

 Whether or not you will develop significant osteoarthritis in your knees has more to do with your genetics than anything else.
 There’s not enough evidence to say that running does damage your knees – and do remember, you are more likely to have knee problems from being inactive than if you’re a runner.
-However, if you try all of the steps above and runners knee not going away, then consult a physician.
+However, if you try all of the runners knee rehab steps above and your knee pain is not going away, then as ever we recommend you consult a physician.